-The Group concluded that integrated research in the nearshore ecosystem must include the development of a process for the collection of baseline data relevant to this ecosystem component.
+The Nearshore Group concluded that integrated research in the nearshore ecosystem must include the development of a process for the collection of baseline data relevant to this ecosystem component.
 Baseline data are generally lacking for the nearshore ecosystem comparable to fisheries harvest, meteorological, oceanographic, and biological data available for the pelagic ecosystem.
 Baseline data should include distribution and abundance of nearshore plants and animals, physical and environmental data, and archeological, ethnographic/traditional and historical data on the nearshore ecosystem.
 The group recommended that projects designed to understand processes limiting recovery be integrated into a process for collection of baseline data relevant to the nearshore ecosystem.
 Ideally, research projects will identify appropriate, cost-effective monitoring tools for developing the long-term data sets essential for analyzing ecosystem variability.

 Pelagic Ecosystem.
 The Pelagic Ecosystem Work Group identified general issues influencing or limiting recovery of injured resources in the pelagic ecosystem.
-These issues, phrased as questions, were: (1) Is it trophic dynamics (food availability or predation)?
-(2) Is it physical/oceanographic features (decadal or nutrient cycles)?
-(3) Is it oil?
-(4) Is it other anthropogenic factors?
-(5) Is it disease?
-(6) Is it habitat?
+These issues, phrased as questions, were: (1) is it trophic dynamics (food availability or predation)?
+(2) is it physical/oceanographic features (decadal or nutrient cycles)?
+(3) is it oil?
+(4) is it other anthropogenic factors?
+(5) is it disease?
+(6) is it habitat availability and quality?
 From these broad topics, the group then developed 12 more specific questions which it thought addressed the priority issues in the ecosystem.
-The group then rated each of these questions as having high, medium, or low priority for each of the six non-recovering injured resources that utilize the pelagic ecosystem: pink salmon, herring, harbor seals, common murres, marbled murrelets, and pigeon guillemots.
-The questions and rankings were incorporated into the development of Table 2.
+The group then rated each of these questions as having high, medium, or low priority for each of the six nonrecovering injured resources that utilize the pelagic ecosystem: pink salmon, herring, harbor seals, common murres, marbled murrelets, and pigeon guillemots.
+The questions and rankings were incorporated into the factors developed in Table 2.

 Of the questions that directly addressed factors or mechanisms influencing recovery, three were identified as high priority for at least five of the six species considered.
-The factors were oceanographic cycles; prey limitations; and predation (Table 2).
+These factors were oceanographic cycles; prey limitation; and predation (Table 2).
 These questions give insight into research priorities that encompass ecosystem process involving the entire suite of non-recovering resources in the pelagic ecosystem.
 The specific questions are addressed in more detail in the following paragraphs.

 Question 1).
 Are oceanographic cycles (decadal temperature cycles, nutrient cycles, etc.) limiting the availability of prey to higher trophic level consumers?
-As long-term databases and increasingly sophisticated computers make complicated analyses of historical data possible, it is becoming evident that some changes in populations of fishes, birds and marine mammals may be related to long-term cycles (decades or more).
-To detect the influence of such cycles on higher trophic levels requires a long-term database and the monitoring of key oceanographic parameters on an ongoing basis.
+As long-term data bases and increasingly sophisticated computers make complicated analyses of historical data possible, it is becoming evident that some changes in populations of fishes, birds and marine mammals may be related to long-term environmental cycles of decades or more.
+To detect the influence of such cycles on higher trophic levels requires a long-term data base and the monitoring of key oceanographic parameters on an ongoing basis.
 Without such data, it will not be possible to evaluate the effects of climatic changes on the biota.
-Because climate-induced cycles may be very long term, their effects may be subtle and therefore not obvious to biologists working with short-term data sets.
+Because climate-induced cycles may be very long-term, their effects may be subtle and therefore not obvious to biologists working with short-term data sets.
 This increases the likelihood that causes for increases or decreases in species abundance may be falsely attributed to an unrelated but plausible cause.